These easy whole wheat garlic knots are loaded with roasted garlic and fresh parsley and take just an hour and a half to make.

 - 2 tablespoons white sugar

 - 2 tablespoons minced fresh parsley

 Garlic Knot Coating

 - Preheat oven 350 degrees F. Chop the top 1/2 inch off of the garlic head and remove the outermost layers of garlic paper.
 Sprinkle the exposed garlic with 1 teaspoon of olive oil.
 Wrap in foil and bake in the oven for 40 minutes, or until the garlic is soft and lightly browned.
 To use, gently squeeze the garlic out of the cloves.

 - Combine all ingredients (including the roasted garlic) in a medium mixing bowl using a wooden spoon or mixer.
 If the dough is too dry, add a tablespoon at a time of warm water.
 If it is too sticky, add a tablespoon at a time of flour.

-- Remove the garlic knots from the oven and brush lightly with the olive oil coating.
+- Remove the garlic knots from the oven and brush lightly with the sauted olive oil and garlic.
+Sprinkle with fresh parsley.
 Enjoy warm or at room temperature.